This blog is a very detailed guide about Macodes petola care without a lot of hassles. Read on to find out more about this fascinating plant.

 Petolas are commonly cultivated in containers or terrariums, although they may also be grown in pots.
 Macodes petola is a medium-sized plant.
 Rhizomes, tubers, and bulbs are divided to reproduce these plants.

 The Macodes Petola, although a plant known mostly for its jewel-like leaves, also grows flowers.
-The Macodes petola blooms during the winter and the fall, the two best seasons for its growth.
+Like majesty palm, the Macodes petola blooms during the winter and the fall, the two best seasons for its growth.
 Macodes petola inflorescence is spiky, upright, terminal, and about 20 cm long.
 The Macodes petola flower has a white lip and is white, brown, or light green in hue.

 The hairy outer layer of the Macodes petola has a greenish or white tip and the blooms are in a number of 5 to 6.
 Macodes petola flowers are around 1cm in diameter and are rather tiny.
 Hence, the flowers are non-resupinate and inconsequential.

 Macodes petola is a medium-sized Jewel orchid with a medium-to-fast growth rate, making it excellent for long-term terrarium and vivarium residents.
 When fully grown, they provide lovely, gleaming full clusters of leaves.

 Same as crispy wave fern, Macodes petola are mostly low-maintenance plants, they sometimes require a bit of care.
 Here’s how to grow Macodes petola and the most appropriate conditions for it.
 Not confident in planting an indoor plant?
 Why not getting power from our inspiring indoor plants quotes?

 Besides this plant, we also make a full care guide on how to care for Majesty palm.